Maria-shn/Hackathon/README.md

 ## Technology
 (TO BE EDITED!!!)
+We are going to use OpenAI's API for language models to generate a report based on the conversation between the customer and agent
-The chatbot has been built using Python and the TensorFlow framework for NLP.
-The model has been trained using machine learning algorithms and hyperparameters to ensure accurate interpretation and response to customer inquiries.
+(The chatbot has been built using Python and the TensorFlow framework for NLP.
+The model has been trained using machine learning algorithms and hyperparameters to ensure accurate interpretation and response to customer inquiries.)

 ## Testing and Refinement